jbousquie/leontine/README.md

 ## Installation

 1. Clone this repository
-2. Open `index.html` in a web browser
+2. Load `index.html` in a web browser from a local server or HTTPS
 3. Configure the API URL and authentication token
 4. Start transcribing audio files